pulumi/pulumi/docs/design/formats.md

 The extensibility mechanism used to define this logic is part of the Coconut SDK and is called a *resource provider*.
 Each package that defines a resource must also carry with it a corresponding resource provider plugin.
 These plugins are loaded dynamically by the Coconut runtime anytime it needs to interact with a resource in a given package.
-These plugins implement a simple inteface consisting primarily of create, read, update, and delete (CRUD) operations.
+These plugins implement a simple interface consisting primarily of create, read, update, and delete (CRUD) operations.

 Please refer to the [resources design document](resources.md) for more details on resources and resource providers.